Norris Bradbury: Early life

-Norris Bradbury was born in Santa Barbara, California, on May 30, 1909, one of four children of Edwin Pearly and his wife Elvira née Clausen.
+Norris Bradbury was born in Santa Barbara, California, on May 30, 1909, one of four children of Edwin Perley Bradbury and his wife Elvira née Clausen.
 One sister died as an infant, and the family adopted twins Bobby and Betty, both of whom served in the United States Marine Corps during World War II.
 Bradbury was educated at Hollywood High School and Chaffey High School in Ontario, California, graduating at the age of 16.
 He then attended Pomona College in Claremont, California, from which he graduated summa cum laude with a Bachelor of Arts (BA) in chemistry in 1929.
-This earned him membership of the Phi Beta Kappa Society.
+This earned him membership of Phi Beta Kappa society.
 At Pomona, he met Lois Platt, an English Literature major who was the sister of his college roommate.
 They were married in 1933, and had three sons, James, John, and David.
 Norris was an active member of an Episcopal church.

-Bradbury became interested in physics, and did graduate work at the University of California, Berkeley, where he was a teaching fellow from 1929 to 1931, and then a Whiting Foundation fellow from 1931 to 1932.
-He submitted a PhD thesis on Studies on the mobility of gaseous ions under the supervision of Leonard B. Loeb, and was awarded a National Research Council fellowship.
+Bradbury became interested in physics and did graduate work at the University of California, Berkeley, where he was a teaching fellow from 1929 to 1931.
+He submitted a PhD thesis on Studies on the Mobility of Gaseous Ions under the supervision of Leonard B. Loeb, and was awarded a National Research Council fellowship.

 As well as supervising Bradbury's thesis, Loeb, who had served as a naval reservist during World War I, encouraged Bradbury to apply for a commission as a naval reservist.
 Bradbury's commission as an ensign was signed by Lieutenant Commander Chester W. Nimitz, who was the head of the Naval Reserve Officer Training Corps at Berkeley at the time.

 After two years at the Massachusetts Institute of Technology, Bradbury became an assistant professor of physics at Stanford University in 1935, rising to become an associate professor in 1938, and a full professor in 1943.
 He became an expert on the electrical conductivity of gases, the properties of ions, and the behavior of atmospheric electricity, publishing in journals including the Physical Review, Journal of Applied Physics, Journal of Chemical Physics, and the Journal of Atmospheric Electricity and Terrestrial Magnetism.
 He invented the Bradbury-Nielsen shutter, a type of electrical ion gate, widely used in mass spectrometry in both time-of-flight mass spectrometers and ion mobility spectrometers.